Center-pivot irrigation: Negative effects

-Fossil water is a non-renewable resource.
 Groundwater levels decrease when the rate of extraction by irrigation exceeds the rate of recharge.
 By 2013 it was shown that counterintuitively, as the water consumption efficiency of center-pivot irrigation improved over the years, farmers planted more intensively, irrigated more land, and grew thirstier crops.
 This is an example of Jevons paradox.

 In parts of the United States, sixty years of the profitable business of intensive farming using huge center-pivot irrigators has emptied parts of the Ogallala Aquifer (also known as the High Plains Aquifer).
 One of the world's largest aquifers, it covers an area of approximately 450000 km2 in portions of the eight states of South Dakota, Nebraska, Wyoming, Colorado, Kansas, Oklahoma, New Mexico, and Texas, beneath the Great Plains in the United States.
 The total water extraction from center-pivot irrigation in the area is estimated to be about 5.42 million acre-feet of water per year.

 In 1950, irrigated cropland covered 250000 acre.
 With the use of center-pivot irrigation, nearly 3 e6acre of land were irrigated in Kansas alone.
 At some places, during maximum extraction, the water table dropped more than 1.5 m per year.
 In extreme cases, wells had to be greatly deepened to reach the steadily falling water table.
 In some places in the Texas Panhandle, the water table has been drained (dewatered).
 "Vast stretches of Texas farmland lying over the aquifer no longer support irrigation.
 In west-central Kansas, up to a fifth of the irrigated farmland along a 100 mi swath of the aquifer has already gone dry."
 It would take hundreds to thousands of years of rainfall to replace the groundwater in the dried up aquifer.